2022 Dorothy was honored with a "Dorothy Moore" marker on the Mississippi Blues Trail

 I Believe You, released in 1977, earned Dorothy Moore one of Record World’s Top Female Vocalists of the year.
 The song made the number one single R&B and the top 10 single in the US, and went to number one single in the UK.

-Dorothy Moore started her own label in 2002, Farish Street Records of Mississippi, for which she has recorded four albums, the last being Blues Heart.
+Dorothy Moore started her own label in 2002, Farish Street Records of Mississippi, for which she has recorded five albums, the last being "I'm Happy With The One I've Got Now."
 She served on the Board of the Blues Foundation, Memphis, for six years and was the chair of the Hart Fund for which she still volunteers actively.

 She has performed on stage with Lou Rawls, Al Green, B.B.
 King, The Temptations, The Four Tops, Ben E. King, Eddie Floyd… She has also appeared on prestigious shows, including Soul Train and The Midnight Special.
-She has toured internationally to Japan, Jamaica, Switzerland and the UK for three trips, continuing to wow fans with her gospel —”I have been singing gospel practically all my life, and I never have really left it.
-I really love singing gospel”—, with her new music, and with her classic Misty Blue.
+She has toured internationally to Japan, Jamaica, Switzerland and the UK for three trips, continuing to wow fans with her gospel (one of her favorite genres), with her new music, and with her classic Misty Blue.